Monte Carlo Vegas

 It's nice without being spectacular.
 There are four pools in total and a 400' lazy river to float along.
 Plus you can get what they call Pool Side Food.
 It's not actually prepared poolside and does not include fish that swim alongside you.
 That would be pretty cool, though.

-Monte Carlo Resort and Casino Las Vegas charges a $20 per night for resort fee with includes local phone calls, Internet, incoming and outgoing faxes, daily newspapers, use of the fitness center, printing for boarding pass, coffee in-room, and two bottles of water.
+Monte Carlo Resort and Casino Las Vegas charges a $20/night resort fee with includes local phone calls, Internet, incoming and outgoing faxes, daily newspapers, and use of the fitness center.

 Is it Worth It?This is a middle of the line resort hotel on the Strip, you'll get your money's worth for the cleanliness and convenience alone.